 - You will receive a decision on your appeal request within 21 days of submitting your appeal.

-- If the Associate Directors of Academic Services and Disability conclude that none of the qualifying criteria above have been met, your appeal will be rejected.
+- If the Associate Directors of Academic Services and Disability conclude that none of the grounds above have been met, your appeal will be rejected.
 The appeal decision is final.

 Why may an appeal be rejected?